 Physical Comp Shopping

 The orthodox method of comp shopping requires a brand to scour the brick and mortar stores of competitors to conduct their analysis.
 Physical comp shopping allows for the review of the visual merchandising and retail standards of competitors; how assortments are presented in the storefront, how trends are displayed, how mannequins are styled and how promotions are highlighted are all important factors to consider.

 Visual merchandising goes far beyond just window displays.
 Strong visual merchandising has the ability to draw customers in with its strategic use of colours, patterns and product placements.
 It also takes into consideration the flow within the store itself to create a better shopping experience, thereby encouraging engagement and purchase.

 Physical comp shopping specifically takes into account the touch and feel factor.
-This validates the actual materials of products, styles and features and can be cross compared with prices.
-Buyers or merchandisers can also try on items in store, giving them a better understanding of the actual fit of various products.
+This validates the actual materials of products, styles and features and can be cross-compared with prices.
+Buyers or merchandisers can also try on items in the store, giving them a better understanding of the actual fit of various products.